-- 1. Number of student beds rounded to the nearest 100. - 2.
-Number of student beds includes undergraduate, transfer and graduate housing. - 3.
-In 2020, number of student beds increases due to completion of North Torrey Pines Living and Learning Center Nuevo East, and Nuevo West projects, and some decompression of existing UG Housing. - 4.
-Enrollment numbers are estimates and subject to change.
+1. Number of student beds rounded to the nearest 100.

+2. Number of student beds includes undergraduate, transfer and graduate housing.

+3. In 2020, the change in the number of student beds is a combination of increases due to completion of North Torrey Pines Living and Learning Center, Nuevo East, and Nuevo West, and decreases due to some decompression of existing UG Housing.

+4. Enrollment numbers are estimates and subject to change.